abklabs/svmkit/README.md

 - **Comprehensive Management Solution:** SVMKit aims to be the go-to solution for installing and managing both permissioned and permissionless Solana clusters, with built-in mechanisms for easy bridging between them.

-## Vision

-Our vision for SVMKit is to empower developers and institutions alike to harness the power of Solana's blockchain technology with minimal friction.
-By providing a robust, user-friendly platform, we strive to drive widespread adoption and foster innovation within the SVM ecosystem.

-## Installing
+## Apt Repository

-Follow the steps below to install SVMKit on your system:
+Follow the steps below to install SVMKit apt repository on your system:

 1. Update your package lists: